 RELATED REVIEW: The Best Sound Baby Monitors of 2018

 Originating in Hong Kong the Vtech company has expanded to over ten different regions around the world.
 Opening in 1976, the company mission still includes creating economical electronics that are both innovative and nice quality.
 Vtech's North American operation is one of the top three companies in cordless phones.
-Vtech also makes a variety of sound and video monitors for baby.
+In addition, Vtech is also the manufacturer of many different baby monitors, both sound, and video.

 The sections below provide details on how the DM211 performed during testing compared to the competition.
 Given the emphasis on sound clarity and ease of use in the overall score, it is easy to see why the DM211 performed so well compared to more expensive options.

-The DM111 earned a 7 of 10 for sound clarity
+The DM111 performed above average, earning a 7 of 10 for sound clarity.

 Ease of Use